-Crested gecko’s Temperament
+Crested Gecko’s Temperament

 As generally docile reptiles, the crested gecko is easy to handle.
 It also makes a great display pet.
 Wait for the gecko to be at least 3 inches from snout to vent before you handle them.

 Also, losing their tail isn’t harmful to their health as with leopard geckos.
 In fact, in the wild, almost all adult cresties lose their tail.

 Common Health Concerns

 As with any pet, poor health is a concern.
 With proper husbandry, you should be able to keep poor health and illnesses to a minimum.

-Metabolic bone disease (MBD)
+Metabolic Bone Disease (MBD)

-This is as a result of calcium deficiency.
+This is a result of calcium deficiency.
 This disease leads to weak bones as the body metabolizes them for calcium.
-Some symptoms include weak jaws, swollen limbs, humped back, kinks, the bowing of the spine and tremors.
+Some symptoms include weak jaws, swollen limbs, a humped back, kinks, the bowing of the spine, and tremors.

 Providing a proper diet is essential to prevent MBD.
-If you feed them live insects, ensure the insects are gut-loaded and dusted with vitamin D3 and calcium supplement.
+If you feed them live insects, ensure the insects are gut-loaded and dusted with vitamin D3 and calcium supplements.

-Sand impactions and prolapse
+Sand Impactions and Prolapse

 When the lizard ingests loose substrate such as soil, it can lead to blockages in their intestines.
 This is especially common among babies and juveniles who eat substrates as they explore and acclimatize to their enclosure.

-That is why it is important to use paper towels or newspapers for babies, juveniles and newly acquired crested geckos.
+That is why it is important to use paper towels or newspapers for babies, juveniles, and newly acquired crested geckos.
 Signs of sand impaction include refusal to eat and constipation.